3 (Soulfly album): Songs

 Both of the first two tracks were the only singles released from the album, "Downstroy" and "Seek 'n' Strike."

 The song "One" features guest vocals from Ill Nino’s Christian Machado and uses the title as first word of the two word clauses per line: 'One soul / One heart / One man / One truth / One tribe / One life / One God'.
 "L.O.T.M" (acronym for "Last of the Mohicans") is a Native American-themed metal song named after the 1826 novel of the same name.
 "Brasil" is a Brazilian metal song featuring berimbau, as well as percussion performed by Cavalera.

-"One Nation", a cover song originally recorded by Sacred Reich, starts and ends with a sample of the United States' pledge of allegiance.
+"One Nation", a cover song originally by Sacred Reich, features guitarist Wiley Arnett and drummer Greg Hall of Sacred Reich as guest musicians.
 "09-11-01" is a one-minute silence used for listeners to tribute to the victims of the September 11, 2001 terrorism acts on the World Trade Center.

 "Tree of Pain" is a tribute to Cavalera's late stepson Dana.
 "Zumbi" and "Soulfly III" are world music songs.